EXPERIENTIAL LEARNING COURSE GRANTS (Spring 2022)

-DCAL is offering small one-time grants to support faculty in the development and implementation of experiential learning activities in current Dartmouth courses.
+DCAL is offering small one-time grants to support faculty in the development and implementation of new experiential learning activities in current Dartmouth courses.
 Preference will be given for activities focused on community building and student interaction, and/or examining/addressing systemic racism.
-This grant program is funded by the Experiential Learning Initiative and the reinvestment of faculty professional development funds to support remote learning.
+This grant program is funded by DCAL's Experiential Learning Initiative.

 As a pedagogical approach, experiential learning requires students to actively and iteratively apply and reflect on the concepts, knowledge, and skills acquired in their course of study.
 It provides students with opportunities to confront the uncertainties, complexities, and challenges of bringing theory into praxis, and translating ideas into social application.

-As the last two terms have demonstrated, it is possible to integrate effective experiential learning activities into courses delivered remotely.
 Recent grants have supported the purchase of materials for course projects, honoraria for guest speakers, and software subscriptions to enable collaborative work.
-Funds can be used for any material or activity needed to facilitate experiential learning opportunities that meet the criteria outlined below. .
+Funds can be used for any material or activity needed to facilitate experiential learning opportunities that meet the criteria outlined below.

 Applications must address the criteria below.

-Applicant must be an instructor teaching an approved Dartmouth course in Summer term (2021).
+Applicant must be an instructor teaching an approved Dartmouth course in Winter or Spring term (2022).

 The proposed augmentation of the course must satisfy DCAL's definition of experiential learning by including the following components: